 How do I resolve problems when connecting to my Amazon RDS DB instance?

-The inability to connect to an Amazon RDS DB instance can have a number of root causes.
-Here are a few of the most common reasons:
+There are a number of root causes for the inability to connect to an Amazon RDS DB instance.
+Here are a few of the more common reasons:

 - The RDS DB instance is in a state other than available, so it can't accept connections.